 Before leaving, everyone will have the opportunity to enjoy a delicious barbeque by the lake, including freshly smoked omul fish, a species endemic to Lake Baikal and a local specialty.

 The ‘Freedom of Choice’ excursion for the day will offer you the opportunity to go hiking, or you can choose to take the chair lift, in the hills surrounding Lake Baikal, offering unparalleled views and some breath-taking photo opportunities.

 Irkutsk is often called the ‘Paris of Siberia’ due to its wide streets and ornate architecture, and we are sure you will see why as you take the city tour upon arrival.
 Exploring the city, you will have the opportunity to take in the beauty of the intricate, lace-like, decorations carved into the classical wooden architecture, that make the regions buildings so distinctive and unique.
 There will also be time to visit the Volkonsky House Museum, which is dedicated to the aristocrats who were exiled to this, at the time, far flung, corner of Siberia after the failed Decembrists uprising of 1825.
 We recreate the atmosphere of that time with a champagne reception and private concert.

 If adding to your culinary repertoire is something that excites you, the ‘Freedom of Choice’ option is an opportunity to learn how to cook some traditional Russian dishes.
 A local chef will take you through everything you need to know, before you are given the chance to prepare your own lunch.

-If you would rather gain an insight to the day in to day lives of an average Russian family, the alternative ‘Freedom of Choice’ option is a visit to a traditional Russian Dacha (summer house) or an urban apartment.
+If you would rather gain an insight to the day in to day lives of an average Russian family, the alternative ‘Freedom of Choice’ option is a visit to a traditional Russian Dacha (summer house).